jcortell/blog/site/content/post/2018-10-26-three-days-in-boston.md

 - 10:00 Coffee break
 - 10:30 (Sara Smith's presentation had to be canceled due to medical reasons)
 - 11:15 Lunch
-- 12:15 "What’s Next in Digital Health – Lessons from Around the World" John D. Halamka, a well-known character, with whom I will share the stage at an event in Oslo in a few days
+- 12:15 "What’s Next in Digital Health – Lessons from Around the World" John D. Halamka, a well-known personality, quite a character, with whom I will share the stage at an event in Oslo in a few days
 - 13:15 "Summary and reflections" Stanley Shaw
 - 14:00 Departure to the airport (from where I publish this post thanks to a pretty good wifi)